-Change is one certainty that we simply cannot avoid.
-No amount of resisting, complaining about, or ignoring it will change the reality, which is why it’s essential to have a trusted financial adviser, someone who can guide us through it.
+Change is one certainty that we can’t avoid.
+No amount of resisting, complaining about, or ignoring it will change that reality – and that’s why it’s essential to have a trusted financial adviser, someone who can help us create systems for managing our finances.

-Quite honestly, I’ve had some less than desirable experiences with financial advisers over the years, but I only blame myself for not doing more research and asking more questions.
-So when I finally found a firm and adviser that I trust–someone who I view as a partner to make informed decisions with–life got a lot easier.
+Quite honestly, I’ve had some less than desirable experiences with financial advisers over the years, but I can only blame myself for not doing more research and asking more questions.
+So, when I finally found a firm and adviser that I trust – someone who I view as a partner to make informed decisions with – life got a lot easier.

-We hire financial advisers for the same reason we hire attorneys and accountants–the laws and rules have become so complicated, and they change so quickly, that unless our jobs somehow intersect with these professions, it’s nearly impossible to stay up to date.
+We hire financial advisers for the same reasons we hire attorneys and accountants – the laws and rules have become so complicated, and change so quickly, that unless our jobs somehow intersect with these professions, it’s nearly impossible to stay up to date.
 That’s why most of us stick with a single profession instead of becoming a doctor-attorney-accountant-engineer.